Continuing Medical Education

 Special Guidelines for New Certification Holders

-If this is the first time you've logged CME since passing PANCE, you may log any CME earned as of the date your certification was issued.
-Also for newly certified PAs whose certification was issued after June 30, you can continue earning and logging your CME credits through your certification expiration date and still pay the discounted $80 certification maintenance fee.
-(The 2011-2013 cycle is the last cycle the discount will be available.)
+If this is the first time you've logged CME since passing PANCE, you may log any CME earned as of the date your certification was issued through December 31 of the year your certification expires (approximately two years later) and submit the $130 certification maintenance fee by December 31 of the year your certification expires.

 CME consists of clinical and professional education activities that maintain, develop or increase the knowledge, skills, and professional performance and relationships that a physician assistant uses to provide services for patients, the public and the profession.